 Are there any soups my machine can't make?

-Tough herbs like bay leaves, rosemary stalks or bouquet garnie are best avoided when using a soup maker.
-As the machine blends intermittently during cooking, tougher herbs will be broken up by the blades, and you won’t be able to fish them out later on, leaving your soup with tough bits in.
+Tough herbs like bay leaves, rosemary stalks or bouquet garni are best avoided when using a soup maker.
+As the machine blends intermittently during cooking, woodier herbs will be broken up by the blades, and you won’t be able to fish them out later on, leaving your soup with tough bits in.

-Don’t fill the soup maker past the max fill line.
-If you have too much stock, fill up to the line, and once your soup is done, and you’d prefer a thinner consistency, add the hot stock and mix it in.
+Don’t fill the soup maker past the 'maximum fill' line.
+If you have too much stock, fill up to the line, and once your soup is done or if you’d prefer a thinner consistency, mix the hot stock in.

 Add dairy such a cheese, cream, crème fraîche and yogurt after the soup has finished its cycle so there’s no chance of curdling.